Santa Ana Medical Malpractice Attorney

 What is The Statute of Limitation for Medical Malpractice Claims?

 According to the California Code of Civil Procedure section 340.5, the case must be brought within one year after the plaintiff discovers the injury or within three years of the date of the injury, whichever comes first.
-If you believe you’ve been the victim of malpractice by a health professional, you need to contact a lawyer immediately.
+If you believe you’ve been the victim of malpractice by a health professional, you need to contact a personal injury lawyer immediately.

 Filing a medical malpractice lawsuit against a negligent medical provider can help you recover financially from a medical injury.
 It can also help focus attention on serious safety concerns and possibly prevent other patients from suffering similar injuries.

 If you or a loved one were the victims of medical malpractice in Santa Ana, contact Aitken * Aitken * Cohn today.
-Our experienced Santa Ana medical malpractice lawyers are ready to help you recover compensation for your injuries.
+Our experienced Santa Ana Medical Malpractice Lawyers are ready to help you recover compensation for your injuries.